 *AQUARIUM CHEMISTRY; Why Calcium and Electrolytes are Important

-*Water Softening Products; Peat, Peat Pellets, Indian Almond Leaves, or Plllow Moss are popular for maintaining a lower pH in Amazon River or similar aquariums.
+*Water Softening Products; Peat, Peat Pellets, Indian Almond Leaves, or Pillow Moss are popular for maintaining a lower pH in Amazon River or similar aquariums.

 As with Wonder Shells, these can only loosely classified as a chemical filtrant, as these are as much or more a water treatment.

-Of the Indian Almond Leaf products, I prefer the newer Bio Lif which is made from almond leaves which naturally lowers pH (albeit slowly) as well as aid in the control of some pathogenic anaerobic bacteria (such as Aeromonas).
+Of the Indian Almond Leaf products, I prefer the now discontinued Bio Lif which is made from almond leaves which naturally lowers pH (albeit slowly) as well as aid in the control of some pathogenic anaerobic bacteria (such as Aeromonas).